tmtowtdi/cc/docs/sources/scripts/turtle/place_gps.txt

 Place GPS System
 ================

-Sends a turtle directly up and sets up a GPS system that all rednet-equipped turtles in range can then use to get their locations.
+Sends a turtle directly up in the air to set up a GPS system that all rednet-equipped turtles in range can use to get their locations.

 Setting up a GPS system is much more of a pain if you're not already in range of another GPS system.
 Your very first GPS system will need to be set up this